yowainwright/yowainwright.github.io/src/pages/2017-03-12-working-with-opts-es6.md

 > Options, in JavaScript, are arguements passed in a function to replace default properties values.

-Options, in JavaScript, are arguements passed in a function to replace default properties values.
-In example, sometimes a plugin will have a default css class that it is associated with.
-Plugins will often allow users to change this default css class.
+Options, in JavaScript, are arguments passed in a function to replace default properties values.
+In example, sometimes a plugin will have a default CSS class that it is associated with.
+Plugins will often allow users to change this default CSS class.

 Here an example of how options look in JavaScript from ES5: